BalajiJ234/Ruby_Basics/readme.md

 exercise-5
 -
-Strings and Text
+##Strings and Text

 exercise-6
 -
-Printing and More Printing Printing printing
+##Printing and More Printing Printing printing

 exercise-7
 -
-Input values at run time.
+##Input values at run time.

 exercise-8
 -
-Arguments
+##Arguments
 The ARGV is the "argument variable," a very standard name in programming that you will find used in many other languages.
 This variable holds the arguments you pass to your Ruby script when you run it.
 In this exercise you will get to play with this more and see what happens.

 exercise-9
 -
-Reading the files In two ways:
+##Reading the files In two ways:
+  * ARGV
-  * ARGV * $stdin.gets.chomps
+  * $stdin.gets.chomps

+exercise-10
+-
+##Reading and Writing the files:

+  * close -- Closes the file.
+Like File->Save.. in your editor.
+  * read -- Reads the contents of the file.
+You can assign the result to a variable.
+  * readline -- Reads just one line of a text file.
+  * truncate -- Empties the file.
+Watch out if you care about the file.
+  * write('stuff') -- Writes "stuff" to the file.
+  * seek(0) -- Move the read/write location to the beginning of the file.

+exercise-11
+-
+##Array and its Methods
+There are lot of array methods are in Ruby.
+In IRB, by using this command [].methods, we can list the all arrays methods.

 References and links!
 -